 We ask in this paper if domain highlighting really meets its potential.
-Specifically, our objective is to provide insight into the effectiveness of domain highlighting in user identification of phishing sites.

-The remainder of the paper unfolds as follows.
-We begin by briefly reviewing related work that investigates phishing security as part of interface design.
-We then describe our study, its methodology, and the results obtained.
-Our discussion identifies limitations and faults with domain highlighting and its assumptions, and offers a few suggestions for security developers who wish to improve the effectiveness of phishing deterrents.
+Our objective is to provide insight into the effectiveness of domain highlighting in user identification of phishing sites.
+We first review related work that investigates phishing security as part of interface design.
+We then describe our study, its methodology, and results.
+We identify limitations and faults with domain highlighting and its assumptions, which imply possible directions for security developers who wish to improve the effectiveness of phishing deterrents.
 We also identify three types of users.
-One type consistently cited brand, content and previous experiences with the web page as major factors of trust.
-In contrast, another user type scrutinized the address bar as part of their evaluation.
-A third type was a hybrid between these two.
+One type consistently cited brand, content and previous experiences with the web page as major factors of trust; a second type scrutinized the address bar as part of their evaluation; the third type was a hybrid between these two.